Alpha Beta Christian College

 Alpha Beta Christian College (ABCC) is a private co-educational secondary school founded in 2004.
 It is located in Dansoman, Accra, Ghana, and offers the Cambridge International Programmes IGCSE (International General Certificate of Secondary Education) and A-Levels.

 Curriculum

 ABCC offers the British curriculum in forms 1-3 (Pre-IGCSE), forms 4-5 (IGCSE) and Lower and Upper Sixth (A-Levels).
 In addition to standard academic subjects, ABCC also offers Sports, Art, PE, Foundations for Living, Leadership programmes, Community service and a Career and Counselling service.

 Accreditations and membership

 ABCC is a CIE British Council Attached Centre and is also a member of the Association of Christian Schools International (ACSI).
 ABCC is also a member of the International Schools Sports Association of Ghana (ISSAG).

-Facilities

-ABCC has modern spacious classrooms, a fully equipped science laboratory, a library, art room, music room, IT Laboratory with 24-hour internet access, electronic whiteboards and CCTV security cameras.
-On-site sports facilities include basketball and volleyball courts.
-There are also hostel facilities for students who wish board.